Information regarding the

 EIC: Exercise-induced collapse is characterized by muscle weakness, lack of coordination, and life-threatening collapse after intense exercise in otherwise apparently healthy dogs.
 Affected dogs tolerate mild to moderate activity but will display signs of EIC after 5-20 minutes of strenuous exercise.
 The severity of EIC varies.
 EIC episodes last from 5-25 minutes with a gradual return to normal with no apparent residual weakness or stiffness.
 There is a genetic test for this disease!

-DM: Degenerative myelopathy is a neurologic condition, similar to ALS or Lou Gehrig's disease in people, that causes weakness and poor nerve function in the hind legs.
-It can affect Corgis and German shepherds.
-If your dog has this disease, he will become increasingly weak and disabled in the hind legs, eventually suffering from paralysis in his hindquarters, which also leads to incontinence.
-A genetic test is available!
+DM: Degenerative myelopathy is a neurologic condition, similar to ALS or Lou Gehrig's disease in people, that can cause weakness and poor nerve function in the hind legs.
+It could affect Corgis, German shepherds, and many other breeds.
+If your dog has this disease, he may become increasingly weak or disabled in the hind legs, eventually suffering from paralysis in his hindquarters, which also could lead to incontinence.
+DM is a very controversial subject in corgis and you will find many different opinions between breeders.
+A genetic test for DM is available, as well a DMRM test (DM risk modifier).

 IVDD: Intervertebral disc disease is a common condition in dogs with long backs and short legs, including Corgis.
 The disease is caused when the jelly-like cushion between one or more vertebrae slips or ruptures, causing the disc to press on the spinal cord.
 If your dog is suddenly unable or unwilling to jump or go up stairs, is reluctant to move around, has a hunched back, cries out, or refuses to eat or go potty, he is likely in severe pain.
 He may even experience sudden paralysis—he may drag his back feet or be unable to get up or use his back legs.
 If you see these symptoms, don’t wait!
 Surgical options are available.
 Corgis are pretty hardy little dogs!
 We still do recommend the use of stairs for the couch/bed for your corgi!